Frack on, or frack off?

 Are you for fracking or against it?
 What if large shale gas deposits were found beneath your home, would you then be for or against fracking them?
 With all proposed energy solutions it is worth considering whether you would be a NIMBY (Not In My Back Yard!) or a YIMBY (Yes in My Back Yard!).

 Fracking can release untapped natural gas reserves, providing a relatively cheap and easy to transport source of energy, with less carbon dioxide emissions than coal burning.
-But, when suggestions of methane release are taken into account, it’s role as part of a zero carbon economy could be questioned.
+But, when methane leakage is taken into account it may be just as bad for the climate, so calling it a ‘transition fuel’ (on the way to a zero carbon economy) can be questioned.

 © University of Exeter